CYHSM/epub_to_dict/README.md

 # EPub to Dictionary Conversion

-This repository contains code examples for converting .epub books to a dictionary file (in this case xdxf) for use in Sony PRS e-readers.
-Most of the old PRS e-readers do not have a wireless connection and therefore there is no possibility to use other languages than the already pre-installed ones.
+This repository contains code examples for converting EPub books to a dictionary file for use in Sony PRS e-readers (or any other E-Reader with support for custom dictionaries).

 ## Step by step Guide
 If you only want to translate your book follow steps 2-5.
 The additional steps are for users owning a PRS-650 E-Reader